kotchaosu/vagrant_workshop/README.md

     $ vagrant reload

-And type: http://localhost:18080/ in browser.
+And type: [http://localhost:18080/](http://localhost:18080/) in browser.
 You did it!

-**What next?**
+**What's next?**

-Now you can start developing your app.
-I recommend to dig deeper in Vagrant configuration (read about multi-machines and push), but also to try Docker and docker-compose.
-It's also good thing to change password to your database (I left this empty, hope you're wiser). **Happy hacking!**
+You can start developing your app now.
+I recommend to dig deeper into Vagrant configuration (read about multi-machines and push), but also to try Docker and docker-compose.
+By the way, it's good thing to change database password (I left this empty, hope you're wiser). **Happy hacking!**

 # Hardware